sreejasahithi/InstagramClone-InstaClique/InstaClique-main/README.md

-# InstaClique
-Replicated Instagram's core features while incorporating various design patterns, GRASP, and SOLID principles.
-Demonstrated strong software engineering practices and advanced design skills through this project.
-Implemented features such as photo sharing, user profiles, and social interactions with a focus on usability .
+Developed a replica of Instagram's core functionalities using Java Spring Boot, showcasing strong software engineering practices and advanced design skills.
+Incorporated GRASP and SOLID principles to implement features such as photo sharing, user profiles, following, and social interactions, Posts, Feed and many more with a focus on usability and user experience.